jo11223/tigrigna-stt/README.md

-Absolutely!
-Let’s make it more **engaging and reader-friendly** while keeping it professional.
-Here’s a livelier, polished Markdown version for your Tigrigna STT project:

----

 # **🎤 Whisper Tigrigna STT: Fine-Tuned Speech-to-Text Model**

 Unlock the power of **voice in Tigrigna**!
 This project fine-tunes **OpenAI Whisper** using **LoRA (Low-Rank Adaptation)** to transcribe **Tigrigna speech into text** with high accuracy.
 Perfect for transcription, accessibility tools, and voice-driven applications.